gmc-code/PC-app-development/docs/tk_geometry/tk_geometry_pack.rst

 | In the example below, three frames of fixed size contain labels positioned using different anchor options.
 The frames do not resize to fit the labels because `pack_propagate(False)` is used.
+| Each frame is packed side by side using `side="left"`.
+| Within each frame, the label is packed with `expand=True` so that it can use the full space of the frame, and the `anchor` option positions the label within that space.

 .. image:: images/pack_anchor_framed_c.png
     :scale: 100